SCRT-HQ/VaporShell/docs/index.md

 `aws cloudformation validate-template --template-body fileb://$fileUrlConverted`

+**BONUS PT 2:** Want to work in YAML instead?
+We leverage AWSLabs' `cfn-flip` to convert between JSON and YAML, as `cfn-flip` is cross-platform and is designed specifically for converting CloudFormation templates.
+[Click here to check the GitHub page out](https://github.com/awslabs/aws-cfn-template-flip); **you will need to use `pip` to install `cfn-flip`**

+Running `Export-Vaporshell -Path $path -VaporshellTemplate $template -As YAML` would be the same as running the following command against the resulting JSON template file:

+{% highlight powershell linenos %}
+Export-Vaporshell -Path $path -VaporshellTemplate $template cfn-flip $path | Set-Content $path -Force
+{% endhighlight %}

 Have any suggestions to extend that?
 Let us know!
 [Click here to view the AWS CLI command reference for Cloudformation](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)

 ### Installing the Module